Lokgic/diss-repo/src/weight-chapter.md

 Nevertheless, Savage urges caution on introducing higher orders of probability, due to its technical technical challenges:

-> The notion of "sure" and " unsure" introduced here is vague, and my complaint is precisely that neither the theory of personal probability, as it is developed in this book, nor any other device known to me renders the notion less vague.
+> The notion of "sure" and "unsure" introduced here is vague, and my complaint is precisely that neither the theory of personal probability, as it is developed in this book, nor any other device known to me renders the notion less vague.
 There is some temptation to introduce probabilities of a second order so that the person would find himself saying such things as "the probability that B is more probable than C is greater than the probability that F is more probable than G." But such a program seems to meet insurmountable difficulties. [@savage, 58]

  Issues regarding higher order probabilities are beyond the scope of this paper - my proposal is that we ought to defer to the actual practice of Bayesian statistics, which treats *parameters* of a model as random variables - quantities from a random process that could be measured using probability and statistics.
 More importantly, these parameters could be *hyperparameters* - parameters of a probability distribution *for* another parameter.
-Thus, in actual practice, it is a commonplace to give a probabilistic reading of (say) the mean $\mu$ and the standard deviation $\sigma$ of a normal distribution.
+Thus, in actual practice, it is a commonplace to give a probabilistic reading of (say) the mean $\mu$ and the standard deviation $\sigma$ of a Normal distribution.
 Bayesian methods allow us to speak sensibily about "the probability of the mean $\mu$ being x", a statement that would be a mere gibberish in the Frequentist framework.

 The kind of trials involved in the paradox of ideal evidence can be modeled as Beta-Bernoulli process, where the Beta distribution would model our state of belief and the Bernoulli distribution the coin tossing process.
 The Bernoulli distribution has the parameter $\theta$, which is often interpreted as the probability of success of a binary event, e.g., landing on heads, and thus in this sense we are talking probabilities of a probability.
 But, as Lindley points out, this is a confused way of talking about probability in a Bayesian context, instead we should think of the parameter $\theta$ as representing the *propensity* of the coin.
 We then use the Beta distribution to model the propensity, representing the degree of our belief in various hypotheses of $\theta$ having a certain value $x$ where $0 \leq x \leq 1$.